MichaelMalick/vim-raven/readme.md

     brew install tmux

-To date, the plugin has only been tested using Tmux v2.0 on a Mac.
-There is no support for Windows.
+To date, the plugin has only been tested on Mac OSX.